Central Coast Bankruptcy, Inc logo

 Central Coast Bankruptcy, Inc Review

 Central Coast Bankruptcy, Inc. is a federally designated debt relief agency operating as a Professional Law Corporation, led by attorney Jason Vogelpohl.
 The firm has established a presence across multiple California locations including Salinas, Monterey, Santa Cruz, San Jose, San Francisco, and Oakland, serving individuals and small businesses facing serious financial difficulties.
-The firm explicitly positions itself as a bankruptcy law firm rather than a general legal practice, indicating specialized expertise in this narrow but complex area of consumer finance law.
+The firm explicitly positions itself as a bankruptcy law firm rather than a general legal practice, indicating listed experience context in this narrow but complex area of consumer finance law.

 The firm offers comprehensive bankruptcy filing services covering Chapter 7 (liquidation), Chapter 13 (reorganization), and Chapter 11 (complex business reorganization).
 Their stated approach includes evaluating whether bankruptcy is appropriate for each client, presenting all major bankruptcy filing options, and discussing alternatives to bankruptcy when relevant.
 The firm markets free initial in-person consultations with the principal attorney as their entry point, positioning this as a key service differentiator.
 All consultations carry explicit "no obligation" messaging.